promplate/hmr/docs/index.md

 ### Reactive Programming Engines

-- TUI library [textual](https://github.com/textualize/textual/), Web app framework [py-shiny](https://github.com/posit-dev/py-shiny) both come with simple, framework-specific reactive systems [`1`](https://textual.textualize.io/guide/reactivity/) [`2`](https://shiny.posit.co/py/docs/reactive-patterns.html), but their reactions are all async.
+- TUI library [textual](https://github.com/textualize/textual/), Web app framework [py-shiny](https://github.com/posit-dev/py-shiny) both come with simple, framework-specific reactive systems[^3][^4], but their reactions are all async.
 HMR natively supports **both sync and async reactivity**.
 It is **framework-agnostic** and can be easily integrated with different UI frameworks
 - The interactive notebook [marimo](https://github.com/marimo-team/marimo) and the jupyter kernel [ipyflow](https://github.com/ipyflow/ipyflow) both use static analysis for reactivity, which has the same disadvantages mentioned above for `tach`
 - [RxPY](https://github.com/ReactiveX/RxPY) is closer to an opinionated event-driven framework rather than a fine-grained reactivity engine _(despite "reactive" being in its name)_